hslu-ige-laes/lcm/docs/index.md

 <img src="https://github.com/hslu-ige-laes/lcm/raw/master/docs/assets/images/lcm.png" width="100" align="right" class="inline"/>

 - "lcm" is an open source based monitoring application for residential buildings.
-- It fetches, stores and analyzes IoT data.
+- It fetches, stores, analyzes and visualizes IoT data.
 - The focus of the analyses is on comfort monitoring and energy saving.
 - Supported data sources are LoRaWAN sensors, influxDB and csv files.